genepi/imputationserver/README.md

 [![codecov](https://codecov.io/gh/genepi/imputationserver/branch/master/graph/badge.svg)](https://codecov.io/gh/genepi/imputationserver)
  <a href="https://twitter.com/intent/follow?screen_name=umimpute"> <img src="https://img.shields.io/twitter/follow/umimpute.svg?style=social" alt="follow on Twitter"></a>

+## ⚠️ Deprecation Notice

+This repository is no longer actively maintained, as we have introduced **Imputation Server 2**.

+Please visit our new repository: [genepi/imputationserver2](https://github.com/genepi/imputationserver2).

+Thank you for your continued support and contributions!

 This repository includes the complete source code for the [Michigan Imputation Server](https://imputationserver.sph.umich.edu) workflow based on Minimac4.
 The workflow itself is executed with the [Cloudgene workflow system](https://github.com/genepi/cloudgene) for Hadoop MapReduce.